 It is the obligation of the MTC to track and dispense only the amount allowed for a 14-day Supply; and

-To obtain an annual Registration Card after receiving a temporary Registration Card, a Qualifying Patient must comply with 935 CMR 501.015(5) and complete the electronic registration process for review by the Commission.
+To obtain an annual Registration Card after receiving a temporary Registration Card, a Qualifying Patient shall comply with 935 CMR 501.015(5): Annual Patient Registration Card and complete the registration process for review by the Commission.

-To access MTCs and obtain medical-use Marijuana and MIPs, the patient must present their temporary Registration Card in addition to a government-issued identification.
+To access MTCs and obtain medical-use Marijuana and MIPs, the patient shall present their temporary Registration Card in addition to a government-issued identification card.
 MTCs are responsible for ensuring that patients present proper documentation and verifying that the temporary Registration Card is valid, before the patient accesses the MTC and purchases Marijuana, Marijuana Products, or MIPs.

-Annual Patient Registration Card: To obtain an annual Registration Card, a Qualifying Patient shall submit or verify, in a form and manner determined by the Commission, the following information:
+Annual Patient Registration Card.
+To obtain an annual Registration Card, a Qualifying Patient shall submit or verify, in a form and manner determined by the Commission, the following information:

-The Qualifying Patient's full name, date of birth, address, telephone number, and email address if any, and a statement indicating his or her age and that his or her primary residence is in Massachusetts:
+The Qualifying Patient's full name, date of birth, address, telephone number, and email address if any, and a statement indicating his or her age:

 If the Qualifying Patient is younger than 18 years old, an attestation from a parent or legal guardian granting permission for the child to register with the Commission; and

-If the Qualifying Patient is younger than 18 years old, that Qualifying Patient must have a designated Personal Caregiver, who shall be his or her parent or legal guardian.
+If the Qualifying Patient is younger than 18 years old, that Qualifying Patient shall have a designated Personal Caregiver, who shall be his or her parent or legal guardian.

 Electronic or Written Certification(s) for the Qualifying Patient from the Qualifying Patient's Certifying Healthcare Provider(s);